mongodb/mongo-python-driver/doc/examples/gevent.rst

 to monitor the state of the replica set.

 Using :meth:`~pymongo.replica_set_connection.ReplicaSetConnection.start_request()`
-with :class:`~pymongo.ReadPreference` PRIMARY ensures that the current greenlet uses the same socket for all operations until a call to :meth:`end_request()`.
+with :class:`~pymongo.read_preferences.ReadPreference` PRIMARY ensures that the current greenlet uses the same socket for all operations until a call to :meth:`end_request()`.

 You must `install Gevent <http://gevent.org/>`_ to use :class:`~pymongo.replica_set_connection.ReplicaSetConnection`